alitaami/GreenhouseMonitor_IoT/README.md

     Display real-time temperature and humidity data from IoT sensors.
     Additional features such as data filtering and sorting.
+    Send email to the owner, while temperature is more than a specific number.
     Utilize Bootstrap for a responsive and visually appealing UI.
     Future capability to integrate low-level language for performance optimization.